JamesMartin1998/Python-Project/README.md

     - Opening an IDE of your choice (must have Git support or relevant git extension).
     - Open the terminal and create a directory to store the repository.
     - Type "git clone https://github.com/JamesMartin1998/Python-Project.git" and press enter in the terminal.
+    - Type "pip install requirements.txt" or "pip install colorama" in the terminal to install Colorama.

 ## Credits